Houston And Texas Accident Statistics & Facts

 In total, Houston reported 323 fatal car accidents and 1,592 involved serious injuries in 2022.
 This equals almost one death and almost five serious injuries everyday on city streets and highways.

+In 2023, the Texas Department of Transportation (TxDOT) recorded 65,931 accidents in the Houston area.
 Many of these occurred at intersections both near highways and in the downtown area.
+The most dangerous intersections include:

 • 610 Loop and North McCarty Drive